Howard Wetston

 Howard I. Wetston CM KC (born June 3, 1947), is a former Canadian Senator and retired public servant and lawyer who was formerly the Chairperson of the Ontario Securities Commission from 2010 to 2015.
 Prior to the OSC, Wetson was the chair and CEO of the Ontario Energy Board and various other public organizations.

 On October 31, 2016, his appointment to the Senate of Canada was announced.
 Wetston was a member of the Independent Senators Group.

-Earlier career
+Early life

+Wetston's parents were Jewish immigrants, fleeing Nazi persecution in Poland during the Second World War.
+His parents then fled to Uzbek Soviet Socialist Republic and were then relocated to a displaced persons camp in Germany, where Howard was born.
+His family then settled in Sydney, Nova Scotia in 1949.

+Career

 He graduated from Mount Allison University with a Bachelor of Science and later with a Bachelor of Law from Dalhousie Law School.
-Earlier in his career he was a Crown counsel in Nova Scotia and later worked as a lawyer in private practice in Ottawa and Montreal.
+He was called to the bar in Nova Scotia, Ontario, and Alberta and worked as a Crown Counsel in his early career.

 Federal judge

 Wetston was a judge of the Federal Court of Canada from 1993 to 1999, and before that was Director of Investigation and Research with the federal Competition Bureau from 1989 to 1993.